MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/what-is-azure-cli.md

 ---
 title: What is Azure CLI?
-description: Overview of Azure CLI, a command-line interface tool designed to create and manage Azure resources now available in Windows, maxOS and Linux environments.
+description: Overview of Azure CLI, a command-line interface tool designed to create and manage Azure resources now available in Windows, macOS, and Linux environments.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess